 - There is limited capacity for the township to support more intensive housing typologies, such as a Living Z zone, based on the township character, the settlement function in the Selwyn 2031 network and the limited range of services. - Development further east of Greenan Place would give rise to an elongated town form and this area is susceptible to flooding and inundation associated with Boggy Creek. - Development further north of Petticoat Lane should be discouraged in the short to medium term due to its proximity to Boggy Creek, which is a recorded flood site and is prone to surface flooding, and to preserve the amenity and productive capacity of the rural land resource. - Development further east of Graham Place would give rise to an elongated town form and the location is sensitive to flooding and inundation associated with Boggy Creek to the north and is inefficient from an infrastructure servicing perspective due to difficulties in establishing gravity for wastewater and pressure for water. - Development to the west beyond Railway Terrace should be avoided as this road represents a relatively strong containment boundary and avoids giving rise to an elongated township form.
-The land in this direction is also subject to an identified intensive farming activity reverse sensitivity buffer, is a recorded flood site and some of the land holdings are identified as being potentially contaminated.
+The land in this direction has been subject to recorded flooding and some of the land holdings are identified as being potentially contaminated.